btroller/Golf-Score-Tracker/Readme.md

 I wrote this to experiment with Rust, which I haven't used before.
 Maybe I'll update it to leverage the language better in the future, but I was only shooting for a minimally-viable product.

+Apologies for not using snake_case -- I just can't help myself.

 ## TODO

 * Add ability to edit scores